gqlmod/gqlmod/docs/usage.rst

 Query functions only take keyword arguments, matching the variables defined in the query.
 Optional and arguments with defaults may naturally be omitted.

-The function returns a :py:class:`graphql.ExecutionResult`.
-It has the following
-attributes:

-* :py:attr:`data <graphql.ExecutionResult.data>`: The result data
-* :py:attr:`errors <graphql.ExecutionResult.errors>`: A list of errors that occurred, or an empty list if none occurred
+The function returns the data you asked for as a dict.
+If the server returns an error, it is raised. (gqlmod does not support GraphQL's partial results at this time.)

 Note that wether query functions are synchronous or asynchronous is up to the provider; see its documentation.